Soneso/Arcturus/README.md

 ### Accounts
 - account details (such as balances, thresholds, signers, etc.)
 - directory info from stellar expert (off-chain data)
-- Arcturus can also encode and decode muxed accounts

 ### Assets
 - list assets for issuer and/or asset code